UBC-MDS/netflixpy_dashboard/docs/proposal.md

 ## Data

-We will be visualizing a [dataset](https://www.kaggle.com/shivamb/netflix-shows) of 8807 movie or TV shows available on Netflix from 2008 to 2021.
+We will be visualizing a dataset of 8807 movie or TV shows available on Netflix from 2008 to 2021.
+The dataset is publicly available on [Kaggle](https://www.kaggle.com/shivamb/netflix-shows).
 Each Movie/ TV show has 10 associated variables that describe the following:

 - `show_id`: Unique Id
 - `type`: Movie or a Tv show